 Compared with the first statement, this time the support for Taiwan has been upgraded.
 There are three new arguments: First, France and Australia specifically called on the two sides of the Taiwan Strait to “peacefully resolve issues through dialogue, rather than threats, force or coercive means.”
 Second, it expresses its opposition to “unilateral change of the status quo”; third, it positively emphasizes that it will continue to deepen relations with Taiwan in the fields of economy, technology, trade, technology and culture, which is not in the 2021 version.

 In addition, Article 23 expresses “strong opposition” to any coercive or destabilizing actions in the South China Sea, while the statement of the first consultation meeting in 2021 used “serious concerns”.
 In contrast, the tone of this statement is firmer and clearer.
-The statement on the 30th continued the previous content, reiterating serious concerns about the human rights violations of the Uyghurs; it also expressed concern about the continued erosion of Hong Kong’s autonomy, rights and freedoms.
+The statement on the 30th continued the previous content, reiterating serious concerns regarding the human rights violations of the Uyghurs; it also expressed concern regarding the continued erosion of Hong Kong’s autonomy, rights and freedoms.